All Episodes

 You're making discrimination something else.

-Well, what it is.
+That's what it is.

-I want an ice cream out of the case.
+I want an ice cream.

 We'll be back with your calls after this.

-That's what we're gonna talk about.
+That's what we're going to talk about.

-But let's go back to the phones and and by the way, look, let me before we get to the phones.
+But let's go back to the phones.

 One is discrimination, the act of choice.

-It's prejudice, and prejudice is just really prejudging.
+And prejudice is just really prejudging.

 And we do it all the time.

-That is, um there's a room and you're all talking in a room, and let's say, like my classroom, and when the class ended, you walk out there and you see a full grown tiger out there.
+That is, suppose there's a room and you're all talking in a room, and let's say like my classroom.

-What are you gonna do?
+What are you going to do?

 The average person is going to endeavor to leave the area in great dispatch.

-Now, okay, that's uninteresting, but why?
+Now, okay, that's uninteresting.

-Is it because of any detailed information that he has about that particular tiger, or is he basing his uh decision on tiger folklore, what how he's seen other tigers behave, uh what his mother has told him about tigers, more than likely it's the latter.
+Or is he basing his decision on tiger folklore, how he's seen other tigers behave, what his mother has told him about tigers?

 Now, if he did not prejudge, if he was not prejudiced, he would try to get some more information about that tiger before he ran.

-You know, you try to kind of pat the tiger on the head and see whether he's friendly, and then only if the tiger lunged at him, he would run.
+You know, he would kind of pat the tiger on the head and see whether he's friendly.

-And then the last thing is preference indulgence, that is to indulge your tastes.
+And then the last thing is preference indulgence.

-And so there's three things discrimination, prejudice, and preference indulgence.
+And so there's three things, discrimination, prejudice, and preference indulgence.

-Now I know this is kind of heavy, but what we have to do if we're going to discuss these terms and these ideas rationally, we have to come up with operational terms or operational definitions for the terms we use.
+Now, I know this is kind of heavy, but what we have to do if we're going to discuss these terms and these ideas rationally, we have to come up with operational terms or operational definitions for the terms we use.

-And we might do a little bit of that of the next hour, but however, what I want to talk about the next hour is how you people have invited government into our lives.
+But however, what I want to talk about the next hour is how you people have invited government into our lives.

 And I don't know how we're going to get them out, but if we're going to be free, we need to get them out.